hungalab/ficwww/README.md

 then restart lighttpd and test via web browser.

+Note: An example configuration for lighttpd is also attached to example/lighttpd/

 ### GUI interface (AS IS)
 This part is still very undergo.
 (I need certain time to finish this part...)